frintjs/frint/packages/frint-react/README.md

 window.app.registerWidget(Widget, {
   regions: ['todo-item'],

-  // this tells Core App to treat this widget as a multi-instance one
+  // this tells Root App to treat this widget as a multi-instance one
   multi: true
 });
 ```